NeelP2121/pybush/README.md

                 8
 ```

-* search for a Node
+* Search for a Node:
 ```
 >>> search(tree_root,3)
 Node(3)
 ```

-* Predecessor and Successor
+* Predecessor and Successor:
 ```
 >>> successor(tree_root,4)
 Node(5)